kudelskisecurity/fuzzomatic/README.md

 poetry install
 ```

-Setup your OpenAI API key in `settings.yml`:
+Setup your OpenAI API key in `settings.yml`.
+The file `settings.yml.sample` can be copied as an example.

 ```
 cp settings.yml.sample settings.yml
-vim settings.yml
-# setup your api key in that file
 ```

+Now edit `settings.yml` and set your API key in there.

 Alternatively, set the `OPENAI_API_KEY` environment variable before running fuzzomatic: